slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ## On computers and maths

 <!--
-- OOP is a natural enemy to concurrency (because of state) and about how transforming data (I.e functional) is a better match
 - hash is a fingerprint of an amount of information.
 SHA256 -> 64 characters
-- blockchain is a data structure that individual mistakes doent go unnoticed as they transform in a chain of mistakes
 - Anytime machine learning is working quietly in the background, it almost always shows up as a feed in the front-end design
 - 90% of webapps are database frontends.
 - a fundamental rule of technology: There is no third ecosystem
-- Programming is more assembling than starting from zero.

-Top 4 desirable developer skills:
-Ability to ignore new tools and technologies;
-Taste for simplicity;
-Good code deletion skills;
+- Top 4 desirable developer skills: Ability to ignore new tools and technologies; Taste for simplicity; Good code deletion skills; Humility.
-Humility.
 -->

 > *'We build our computer (systems) the way we build our cities: over time, without a plan, on top of ruins.' -- Ellen Ullman*